w3c/wot/plugfest/2018-prague/result-fujitsu.md

 ![connect with proxies](images/diagram01.png)

 ### Fujitsu
-   We provide one remote proxy in Nagoya and two local proxies.
+   We provide remote/local proxy and our application(node-red) and devices connect them.
-   One local proxy is placed in Smart Home in Japan, and three devices(LED Light, AirConditioner, Blind) connect it by ECHONET Lite.
-   Another local proxy is placed in PlugFest Place, and two devices(Rotating Light, Brightness Sensor) connect it.
-   And our application(node-red) connect remote proxy and control devices.

 ## 2.2 Application servient